aschuhardt/procyon/lua/README.md

 - `window.glyph_size()` - Returns two integers (width and height), representing the *scaled* dimensions of text glyphs.
 - `window.reload()` - Returns nothing.
 Causes the window and script environment to be disposed-of and reloaded (functionally "restarts" the app).
 - `window.set_color(color)` - Returns nothing.
 Sets the "clear" color used for the window background.
+- `window.set_high_fps(enabled)` - Returns nothing.
+Enables or enables so-called "high-fps mode", in which the window will attempt to update with a frequency that matches the display refresh rate.
+Otherwise, when high-fps mode is disabled, the window only updates every two seconds or when input events are triggered.

 #### Fields
 - `window.on_draw` - If assigned, `on_draw` is called before each new frame is drawn.
 Perform any drawing routines here.
-No arguments are passed to `on_draw`.
+  A single floating-point argument `seconds` is passed to `on_draw`.
+It represents the amount of time, in fractional seconds, since the last frame was drawn.
 - `window.on_resize` - If assigned, `on_resize` is called when the window is resized.
 Two arguments, `width` and `height`, are passed to the function.
 - `window.on_load` - If assigned, `on_load` is called prior to the beginning of the main game loop.
 Perform any initialization here.
 No arguments are passed to `on_load`.
 - `window.on_unload` - If assigned, `on_unload` is called after the main game loop has terminated.
 Perform any cleanup logic here.
 No arguments are passed to `on_unload`.